Not that it matters, but most of it is true…

 They got together again in The Sting, which was another good film, although I will always be partial to their first collaboration.
 William Goldman’s script can only be described as a fun romp that accentuates the comradery of Butch and Sundance.
 The musical score by Burt Bacharach with the inclusion of “Raindrops Keep Falling On My Head” is often at complete odds with what we have come to expect with classic westerns, but that suits the film just fine.

 You see this is not your typical western by any means.
 It’s not supposed to be.
 Butch and Sundance are working in the twilight of the West.
 The horse is soon to be replaced with the future: the bicycles.
 Bank vaults are becoming more complex, fervor for the Spanish-American War is at its peak, and lawlessness is no longer going to be tolerated.
-Whether people realized it or not, this film is one in a final wave of classic westerns that finally petered out in the 70s.
-Now the western genre just like the West before it is dead.
+Whether people realize it or not, this film is one in a final wave of classic westerns that finally petered out in the 70s.
+Now the western genre, just like the West before it, is dead.
 A dying breed of genre much like film-noir or even musicals.

 That’s why Butch Cassidy works for me.
 People have criticized the constant change in tones, but this story never claims to be the absolute truth, and it would not be the same film if it did.
 This story of outlaws is not a history lesson but a legend about two infamous bank robbers.
 There are moments where we love these antiheroes and moments where we do not know quite what to think of them.
 They become disillusioned and beaten down by the changing times.
 Their ambush in Bolivia has only one apparent conclusion.
 It ended in a bloody and violent death.
 However, we do not have to see that for the sake of the legend of Butch Cassidy and the Sundance Kid.
 In one mythical moment, they regained their previous status.
 They went out as they came in, and they will forever be remembered as Butch and Sundance of the Hole in the Wall Gang.
 They have since been replaced by superheroes on the silver screen, but in their day and age, they were the original supermen — tarnished as they were.